Nizoral Shampoo and Hair Loss: An In-Depth Guide

 One involves ketoconazole’s mild anti-androgenic activity.

-Studies in cell cultures, animals, and humans have found that ketoconazole does seem to mildly inhibit the action of androgens, including DHT (16, 17).
+Studies in cell cultures, animals, and humans have found that ketoconazole does seem to inhibit the action of androgens, including DHT (16, 17).
 Albeit mildly.

 But there is almost certainly another biochemical pathway that is unrelated to androgens.

 Remember the mice studies we discussed earlier?
 Well, the coats of those mice are so-called androgen insensitive.
-This means that unlike the scalp of men, they are not susceptible to the effects of androgens.
+This means that, unlike the scalp of men, they are not susceptible to the effects of androgens.

 To quote the authors of one of the mice studies: